mw572/PracticalMachineLearning/writeup.md

 ```
 ![Plot of resampling results across tuning parameters](Figures/chart_1.png)

-Plotting the importance of the different variables
+Plotting the importance of the different variables, showing how important the Roll Belt variable is compared to the Roll Arm variable.
 ```r
 varImpPlot(modFit$finalModel, main="Importance Plot")
 ```
 ![Plot of vairable importance](Figures/chart_2.png)

-Plotting an example tree as Random Forest is black box algorithm, a single tree **does not represent the model** but is useful for sense checking data and how the tree is splitting
+Plotting an example tree.
+As Random Forest is black box algorithm so to speak, a single tree **does not represent the model** but is useful for sense checking data and how an example trees are likely to be splitting.
 ```r
 treeout <- rpart(classe ~ ., data=training) # creating a single tree from the training data
 prp(treeout,uniform=T, xsep="/")